dinanathsj29/css-flexbox-beginners-tutorial/README.md

 - **`align-self`**
  - `align-self` property allows and sets the alignment of an individual flex item

-3.1. order
+3.1.
+Order
 ---------------------

 - `order` property specifies and denotes the order of the flex items/children of a flex container appear inside the flex container
 - `order` property controls the order in which flex item appears in Flex Container
 - `order` property accepts integer value and controls the order of items in the flex container
-- The default order of all flex item is `0`, flex item aligns by items with lower order to higher order in left to right direction
+- The default order of all flex item is `0`, flex item aligns by items with lower order to higher order in left to the right direction
 - `order` with greater value aligns himself at the very end of flex container (Item with order 1 or more value will place at the end), so the order placement is lower to higher number from left to right direction
 - Items with same order number align as per appearance/order in HTML source code
 - syntax: